 One full-time astronomy faculty member and full-time one geography/environmental science instructor are within retirement range.
-There are at least 5 associate faculty members within retirement range (55+ years).
+Three of our four associate faculty members are within retirement range (55+ years).

 2.3d Analysis of Faculty Staffing Needs and Rationale to Support Requests